-For the comparison with the CD obtained by the IDOAS and the calculation of the SO2 fluxes all AA images were corrected for higher sensitivity towards the edges of the detector (Sect.
+For the comparison with the CD obtained by the I-DOAS and the calculation of the SO2 emission rates, all AA images were corrected for higher sensitivity towards the edges of the detector by dividing each pixel of the AA images by the corresponding pixel of a correction mask (Sect.
 4.3).
-A 2nd order polynomial was fitted to calibration cell images, not considering areas affected by reflections (Sects.
+This mask was created by fitting 2nd order polynomial to the optical densities τ_A and τ_B from calibration cell images, not considering areas affected by reflections (Sects.
 4.4 and 6.2).
-From these fits a reflection free AA image was simulated.
-The AA was normalised to 1 in the area were the DOAS telescope is pointing.
-Higher sensitivity towards the edges of the detector was corrected by dividing each pixel of the AA images by the corresponding pixel of the mask.
+From these fits a reflection-free AA image of a calibration cell was calculated.
+The correction mask was then obtained by normalising the AA to 1 in the area were the DOAS telescope is pointing.